False Claims Act

 …make sure its doing what they actually need it to do, versus ANY standard.

-Is Latoison admitting that DOL timesheets on construction projects and UAC reports to the government use special math for minorities where 1+1 does not equal 2?
-Is it a coincidence that every deviation results in getting paid more?
-For ten years dollars have been inflated?
+Latoison admitted that the UAC reports to the federal government use “special math” for minorities where 1+1 does not equal 2.
+Is it not a coincidence that every deviation results in getting paid more.
+For ten years dollars have been inflated to give the illusion DEI goals are on target.

 Philadelphia Youth Network Intern Pay Issues

 UAC admits they intentionally classify youth labor as a one-time “stipend” payment to avoid paying UAC insurance as employees.
-The youth entered their hours in the PYNDEX timesheet program and the UAC CAO used the PA General Fund for payroll disguised as a stipend.
+The youth enter their hours in the PYNDEX timesheet program and the UAC CAO uses the General Fund for payroll disguised as a stipend.

 Children over twelve (12) years old receive a “PYN WorkReady Visa Payroll Card” debit card.
 Their paychecks will be deposited onto this card, which can be used wherever debit cards are accepted, including ATMs.
 Additionally, the youths can transfer funds from their cards directly to a bank account.